nationalarchives/da-terraform-modules/README.md

 Creates an IAM role and attaches the policies passed to it.

 ## KMS
 Creates A KMS key.

-It also creates an admin policy which has permissions to administer the key but not to decrypt of encrypt with it.
+It also creates an admin role which has permissions to administer the key but not to decrypt of encrypt with it.
+The trust policy of this role is set to deny access to everything.
+To assume this role, you will need to change the trust policy.

 The key policy allows the root user full KMS permissions.
 You can optionally provide lists of roles which will be added to the key policy.
 * User roles - these have permissions to decrypt and encrypt but not to make changes to the key.
 * CI roles - these have permissions to administer the key but not to delete it or use it to encrypt and decrypt.